Lartu/ldpl-docs/variables-in-ldpl/usage-of-vectors.md

 # Declaring MAP variables

 A **MAP** is a table of values, called **elements**.
 The elements of a MAP are distinguished by their keys. **Keys** may be either NUMBER or TEXT literals.
 MAPs in LDPL are variables that hold a collection of values.
 When you declare a MAP, you declare a structure that lets you store values of its type on any sub-index of the variable.
-For example, say you declare the vector `myMap`:
+For example, say you declare the map `myMap`:

 ```coffeescript
 DATA: